Secure Access Control Through Challenge and Response Authentication

 Figure 1.
 Challenge and response authentication data flow.

 In cryptography, an algorithm that generates a fixed-length MAC from a message is called a one-way hash function.
 "One-way" indicates that it is extremely difficult to conclude from the fixed-length MAC output the usually larger message.
 With encryption, in contrast, the size of the encrypted message is proportional to the original message.

-.
+A thoroughly scrutinized and internationally certified one-way hash algorithm is SHA-1, which was developed by the National Institute of Standards and Technology (NIST).
 SHA-1 has evolved into the international standard ISO/IEC 10118-3:2004.
 The math behind the algorithm is publicly available through the NIST website.
 Distinctive characteristics of the SHA-1 algorithm are:

 - Irreversibility It is computationally infeasible to determine the input corresponding to a MAC.

 - Collision resistance It is impractical to find more than one input message that produces a given MAC.

 - High avalanche effect Any change in input produces a significant change in the MAC result.

 Keys for Challenge and Response AuthenticationLocks for electronic keys, with and without contact, have been developed by several companies worldwide and are deployed in large numbers.
 Their main component is a microcontroller with built-in firmware, (i.e., the software program) and memory that stores the criteria for the keys to be accepted by the lock, (e.g., identification numbers or text strings).
 By design, the lock has all the resources to work with challenge and response keys.
 All the lock needs is a firmware upgrade.